Incorporating NODE with Pre-trained Neural Differential Operator for Learning Dynamics: Abstract

 \section{Abstract}

 Learning dynamics governed by differential equations is crucial for predicting and controlling the systems in science and engineering.
-Neural Ordinary Differential Equation (NODE), a deep learning model integrated with differential equations, learns the dynamics directly from the samples on the trajectory and shows great promise in the scientific field.
-However, the training of NODE highly depends on the numerical solver, which can amplify numerical noise and be unstable, especially for ill-conditioned dynamical systems.
-In this paper, to reduce the reliance on the numerical solver, we propose to enhance the supervised signal in learning dynamics.
-Specifically, beyond learning directly from the trajectory samples, we pre-train a neural differential operator (NDO) to output an estimation of the derivatives to serve as an additional supervised signal.
-The NDO is pre-trained on a class of symbolic functions, and it learns the mapping between the trajectory samples of these functions to their derivatives.
-We provide theoretical guarantee on that the output of NDO can well approximate the ground truth derivatives by proper tuning the complexity of the library.
-To leverage both the trajectory signal and the estimated derivatives from NDO, we propose an algorithm called NDO-NODE, in which the loss function contains two terms: the fitness on the true trajectory samples and the fitness on the estimated derivatives that are output by the pre-trained NDO.
-Experiments on various of dynamics show that our proposed NDO-NODE can consistently improve the forecasting accuracy.
+Neural Ordinary Differential Equation (NODE), a deep learning model integrated with differential equations, is popular in learning dynamics recently due to its robustness to irregular samples and its flexibility to high-dimensional input.
+However, the training of NODE is sensitive to the precision of the numerical solver, which makes the convergence of NODE unstable, especially for ill-conditioned dynamical systems.
+In this paper, to reduce the reliance on the numerical solver, we propose to enhance the supervised signal in the training of NODE.
+Specifically, we pre-train a neural differential operator (NDO) to output an estimation of the derivatives to serve as an additional supervised signal.
+The NDO is pre-trained on a class of basis functions and learns the mapping between the trajectory samples of these functions to their derivatives.
+To leverage both the trajectory signal and the estimated derivatives from NDO, we propose an algorithm called NDO-NODE, in which the loss function contains two terms: the fitness on the true trajectory samples and the fitness on the estimated derivatives that are outputted by the pre-trained NDO.
+Experiments on various kinds of dynamics show that our proposed NDO-NODE can consistently improve the forecasting accuracy with one pre-trained NDO.
+Especially for the stiff ODEs, we observe that NDO-NODE can capture the transitions in the dynamics more accurately compared with other regularization methods.